dannyzheng2001/dannyzheng2001/README.md

 - 👋 Hi, I’m Danny Zheng and I am currently a student at the University of Maryland, College Park
 - 👀 I’m interested in any software development internship opportunities
-- 🌱 I’m currently learning javascript and python with fleuncy in java and C
+- 🌱 Fluency in Java and Python
 - 📫 reach me at: dannyzheng2001@gmail.com | dzheng17@terpmail.umd.edu